 Solar panels were added to the barn in 2014.
 Three years later, an overhang was added to the south side of the barn so the goat herd could have protection from the elements as well as a dry place to eat hay.
 Each year we strive to make improvements.

-In addition to our goats, we raise one beautiful Jersey cow, called Juniper.
-She provides enough milk to enhance our cheese selection at the farmers market, including single-origin cow's milk cheeses in addition to a mixed-milk cheese.
-She grazes lush green pasture that provides a rich, creamy milk.
+In addition to our goats, we raise two beautiful Jersey cows.
+Their names are Juniper and Mable.
+This year will be Mable's firs time calving.
+Together they will provide enough milk to enhance our cheese selection at the farmers market.
+This includes a variety of cow's milk cheeses such as mozzarella and Queso Fresco as well as a mixed-milk cheese.
+They graze on lush green pastures that provide rich, creamy milk.